The Freedom of Information Act 2000 provides the general right of access to information which Hereford & Worcester Fire Authority holds.

 Making a Complaint

-If you feel that you have not received the information you may raise a concern or make a complaint.
-In the first instance, please e-mail us at firstname.lastname@example.org or contact us at the above address.
+If you feel that you have not received the information you requested you may raise a concern or make a complaint.
+In the first instance, please e-mail us at firstname.lastname@example.org or contact us by post at the above address.

 Your complaint will be dealt with under the Service's complaints procedure – your concern will be acknowledged within 3 working days and replied to in writing within 10 working days of receipt of your complaint.
 Your request will be looked at again and reviewed by a Senior Manager who was not involved in replying to your initial request.